ec-tino/cosc426/hw/hw02/HW2.md

 IMPORTANT: You should make sure that:

 *  NPs that are marked as SubjNP in the SAE parse are also marked as SubjNP in the `yoda-speak` parse.
+HOW DO I CHECK THIS??
 * NPs that are marked as ObjNP in the SAE parse are also marked as ObjNP in the `yoda-speak` parse.
 * If a PP is the sister of the verb in SAE, it is also the sister of the verb in `yoda-speak`